 A scrip dividend is essentially the same as a scrip issue (which is simply another name for a bonus issue).
 However, this term it is normally used in relation to public companies.

-Public companies often provide shareholders with an option of either receiving a cash dividend or increasing their shareholding by taking a scrip dividend.
+Public companies often provide shareholders with the option of either receiving a cash dividend or increasing their shareholding by taking a scrip dividend.
 A scrip dividend essentially converts retained profits into new shares and distributes these shares to shareholders, in proportion to their existing holdings, in lieu of a cash dividend payment.

 Bonus packages